Football Official

 I'm not quite sure what the second part of your question means, but here goes.
 The ball isn't out of bounds until it touches something out of bounds.
 A player in the field of play is not OOB.
 So if a player reaches out and catches a ball that has crossed the sideline - and he is still in bounds - the ball is still in play and it's a catch.

-Asked by Royal Chiou about 8 years ago
+Asked by Compujok about 9 years ago

 When is a punter no longer protected.
 If an Australian style punter runs outside the hash marks before kicking the ball, can he be hit even if he punts.

-Asked by kevin over 8 years ago
+Asked by kevin about 9 years ago

 Very good question.
 When he runs, he is a runner and can be hit - legally- like any other ball carrier.
 But if he stops to kick, he's a kicker and is subject to those protections.
 The referee (white hat) has responsibility for the kicker.
 He has to make the judgement of when the punter stops being a runner and becomes a kicker.